kfl/muddy/README.md

 MuDDy and BuDDy that when you use MuDDy, reference counting of BDD nodes are managed automatically.

-Identifiers are almost equivalent between MuDDy-SML and MuDDy-OCaml!
+Identifiers are almost equivalent between MuDDy-SML and MuDDy-OCaml.
 Since SML and O'Caml disagrees about what exactly makes up an identifier there is however minor differences: